 - Are not injurious to the public.

-Courts look to a variety of factors when applying this test for evaluation of the reasonableness of noncompetition agreements.
+Courts look to a variety of factors when evaluating of the reasonableness of noncompetition agreements.
 Some of these factors include:

-- The length of time the contract prohibits the employee from competing;
+- How long the contract prohibits the employee from competing;

-- The size of the geographic area in which the employee is prohibited from working;
+- The geographic area in which the contract prohibits the employee from working;

-- Whether the employee has knowledge of the employer’s confidential information or trade secrets;
+- Whether the employee knows any of the employer’s confidential information or trade secrets;

-- Whether the benefit of enforcing the clause is outweighed by the hardship on the employee;
+- Whether the benefit of enforcing the clause outweighs the hardship on the employee;

 - Whether enforcing the noncompetition agreement would leave the employee with any other means of financial support; and,